src-d/gitbase/pull_request_template.md

 <!--

-All PRs must keep up to date the documentation.
-If this PR changes or add some new behavior don't forget to check:
+All PRs must keep the documentation up to date.
+If this PR changes or adds some new behavior don't forget to check:

 - Schema changes
 - Syntax changes